Manuel Moreno Barranco: Legacy

 In France a committee called "Union of Writers on Behalf of the Truth" was formed to cast light on the facts.
 Some major newspapers in France, England, Mexico and the United States published the news or demanded an explanation.

 The poet Pablo Neruda read about it in the Chilean press, and the case was cited in books and university papers of the English-speaking world, as well as in France and the Spanish exile.
 However, perhaps because Barranco was not openly a member of any political party, the case was soon forgotten.
-Francoist Spain never carried out an investigation on his death, which remains a mystery to this day.
+Francoist Spain never carried out an investigation into his death, which remains a mystery to this day.